role learning roadmap

 Portfolio proof

-an end-to-end pipeline that ingests a public dataset, transforms it, stores it in a warehouse or lakehouse, and documents monitoring and data-quality checks
+An end-to-end pipeline that ingests a public dataset, transforms it, stores it in a warehouse or lakehouse, and documents monitoring and data-quality checks

 Credential posture